perez-eduardo/Quantum-Computing-LLM/Docs/quantum-computing-assistant-design.md

 ### Welcome Screen
 - Animated atom icon (CSS keyframes)
 - Welcome title and explanation text
-- Yellow disclaimer box: "Free-tier server, 40-90s response time"
+- Red disclaimer box: "Free-tier server, 40-90s response time"
 - 5 clickable starter questions:
   - "What is a qubit?"
   - "What is superposition?"